Struct MovementGuard

 Source

-Finalizes a movement, setting it to the given MovementStatus.
+Finalizes a movement, setting it to MovementStatus::Successful.
 If the MovementGuard is dropped after calling this function, no further changes will be made to the Movement.

 See MovementManager::finish_movement for more information.